ryantd42/NY-Legislative-Git/2023/S6820B-2023/bill.md

   ___________

- Introduced  by Sen. HARCKHAM -- read twice and ordered printed, and when printed to be committed to the Committee on Health
+ Introduced  by Sen. HARCKHAM -- read twice and ordered printed, and when printed to be committed to the Committee on Health --  recommitted  to the  Committee  on  Health in accordance with Senate Rule 6, sec.
+8 -- committee discharged, bill amended, ordered reprinted as  amended  and recommitted to said committee

- AN ACT to amend the public health law, in relation to requiring allergen labeling for prepackaged foods
+ AN  ACT  to  amend the public health law and the agriculture and markets law, in relation to requiring allergen labeling for prepackaged foods

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 The  public health law is amended by adding a new section 1357 to read as follows:
   § 1357.
 ALLERGEN LABELING FOR PREPACKAGED FOODS.
 1. AS USED  IN  THIS